Two Artists on Breasts, Labels, and Ignoring Critics

 The episode is the first in the series to feature two women.
 “I do think that one thing that we have going for us as women artists is if we can tell our stories, they have not been told,” Yuskavage said.

-Much of the conversation is centered around Jenkins’s upcoming Netflix film, A Private Life, and Yuskavage’s two upcoming shows at David Zwirner later this year.
+Much of the conversation is centered around Jenkins’s upcoming Netflix film, Private Life, and Yuskavage’s two upcoming shows at David Zwirner later this year.
 The episode is available now on Apple Podcasts, Spotify, and the David Zwirner site.